-- The standard NUPACE program offers Japanese language courses (standard and intensive programs) as well as English-taught courses in the following areas: Economics, Sociology, Political Science, Environmental Studies, International Development, Math, Public Health.
+- The standard NUPACE Academic Program offers Japanese language courses (both standard and intensive immersion programs) as well as English-taught courses in the following areas: Agricultural Sciences, Economics, Education, Engineering (Automotive, Chemical, Biological, and Physical), Environmental Studies, Humanities, International Development, Math, Public Health.
 See the syllabi here.

-- Nagoya's "Global 30" International programs also offers 6 undergraduate and 7 graduate programs taught entirely in English which NUPACE students have access to as well: Automotive Engineering (including Aerospace, Biological, Chemical, Electrical, Electronic, Information, and Mechanical Engineering) Biological Science and Applied Bio sciences, Business Administration, Chemistry, Environmental Sciences, Economics, Film Studies, History, International Development, Law & Society, Literature, Physics, and Political Science.
+- Nagoya's "Global 30" International programs are 6 undergraduate and 7 graduate programs taught entirely in English which NUPACE students have access to as well: Automotive Engineering (includes Aerospace, Electrical, Electronic, and Mechanical Engineering), Biological & Applied Biological Sciences, Chemistry (includes Chemistry, Chemical Engineering, and Biological Engineering), Physics (includes Physical Science & Engineering), Social Sciences (includes Law & Society and Political Science), and Humanities (a Japan-in-Asia Cultural Studies suite of courses that includes Film Studies, History, Literature, and more).

 - For regular courses in Japanese, students must have an N1 level assessment according to the Japanese Language Proficiency test (JLPT).
-Areas of study include the ones noted above, as well as Mathematics and Astrophysics.
+Areas of study include all the ones noted above, as well as Astrophysics, Planetary Sciences, and Philosophy/Ethics.

 - Guided Independent Studies are also offered.

 Students must take a minimum of 15 Nagoya credits per semester.
 Generally courses are 2 Nagoya credits, though language classes vary.
 4 Nagoya credits = 1 UCalgary half course.

 Non-exchange Auto Engineering summer program: